Hakimi & Theo's Milan derby: Why did Real Madrid sell the two most exciting full-backs in the world for just €60m? | Goal.com

 However, the Frenchman certainly does not ask anywhere near as many questions of opposition defences as Theo, who has scored four goals for Milan this season, and created a further five.

-The 23-year-old has also won more duels (184) than any other defender in Europe's 'Big Five' leagues this season, and ranks second for completed dribbles (51).
+The 23-year-old has also won more duels (184) than any other defender in Europe's 'Big Five' leagues this season, and ranks second for completed dribbles (51), so it's easy to understand why former Milan and Brazil ace Serginho says there is no better left-back in the game right now.

 He has his flaws, of course, just like Hakimi, whose final ball sometimes lets him down.
 But these are two players that still have enormous room for growth.